Lunarnovaa/aurabora.org/src/pages/blogposts/post-8.md

 In essence, I am arguing that the language we use on animals emphatically enforces gender as this natural concept that is firmly rooted in our ecosystems as a necessary, inherent, obvious category.
 Not only does this erase transgender and especially non-binary identities, but it naturalizes gender hierarchy and encourages the reproduction of patriarchal norms like the misogyny that Cooke discusses.

+### A note on the mutability of animal sex

+As an aside, I would love to talk about the phenomenon in nature of animals switching their sex.
+For example, clownfish are either male or unsexed (depending on your perspective) until the largest one in the group becomes a female for the sake of reproduction, taking on the dominant role.
+In some cases, a male clownfish will then switch sex, becoming a female.
+Essentially, it seems that clownfish change sex depending on reproductive need.
+To put it another way, sex, for clownfish, is entirely mutable, mostly depending on social factors.

+Now, this is interesting for a few reasons.
+Firstly, if sex is commonly mutable in different species, then it means sex as a biological category is not static in the way it is presented to us.
+Instead, sex can change.
+It is not inherently "natural" in the sense that you are born with it and it can never change.
+It is, for the clownfish, social, environmental, fluid.

+However, these fish are not transgender.
+Transgender is a human concept.
+It is a cultural construction, because it is predicated upon *gender*.
+Again, fish do not have gender.

+Also note that it is the *female* clownfish that is dominant.
+I was shocked to learn that many people still seem to think that a rigid sexual hierarchy is universal or "natural."
+It's not.

+Anyways, just keep this in mind next time you watch *Finding Nemo*.

 ## Wrapping it Up

 To be clear: I am not advocating for abolishing gendered language for animals, especially pets.
 I think that gendered language itself is okay.
 But what I am arguing is that by naturalizing terms like "male" and "female," we lose out on a lot of nuance, distort reality, and erase trans people from existence.
 I believe that when we talk about biology, we must not use these terms.